 Michael A. Spikes

-Michael A. Spikes is a third-year Ph.D. student in the Learning Sciences at Northwestern University’s School of Education and Social Policy.
+Michael A. Spikes in a lecturer and director of Teach for Chicago Journalism in the Medill School of Journalism, Media, & Integrated Marketing Communications at Northwestern University.
+He also is an PhD candidate in the Learning Sciences in Northwestern University’s School of Education and Social Policy.
 His research focus concerns connecting cognitive, social, and learning environmental design theories to news media literacy education and interventions.
-Before coming to Northwestern, Michael worked for the Center for News Literacy at Stony Brook University where he developed curriculum and training in news literacy as the director of its Digital Resource Center and Illinois News Literacy & Civic Learning Project.
-Michael has also held positions as a Media Studies and Production teacher in both public and public charter schools in Washington DC; as a member of the Newseum’s educational advisory team; and as a media producer and editor for numerous organizations including NPR, the PBS NewsHour, and the Kellogg School of Management.
+Before coming to Northwestern, Micheal worked for the Center for News Literacy at Stony Brook University where he developed curriculum and training in news literacy as the director of its Digital Resource Center and Illinois News Literacy & Civic Learning Project.
+Michael also held positions as a Media Studies and Production teacher in both public and public charter schools in Washington DC; as a member of the Newseum’s educational advisory team; and as a media producer and editor for numerous organizations including NPR, the PBS NewsHour, and the Kellogg School of Management.

 Sapna Suresh is a fourth-year doctoral student in the Media, Technology, and Society program.
 Her research interests center around message effects and persuasion, including how message features (e.g., emotion appeals, narrative format), the message channel (e.g., social media, television), and aspects of audiences (e.g., identity group, psychological attributes) interact to produce psycho-social effects.
 She hopes to channel her findings towards facilitating pro-social decision-making in the areas of health, science, and the environment.
 Sapna holds a BA from Rice University in environmental engineering and policy studies.